A.1. Content Areas

 The structure of each competency involves two parts: one establishing entry-level expectations and the second establishing graduation expectations.
 The entry-level expectations apply to all incoming students.
-The entry and exit expectations for these five competencies are delineated in Part C of this document.

-A.3.
+A.4.
 Principles for the General Education Curriculum

 The General Education curriculum should entail a breadth of academic experience for all students, while at the same time providing an intellectually rigorous and challenging set of courses.